kagandikmen/clairvoyant/README.md

 ## License

 Both clairvoyant and The Potato Processor are released under BSD-3-Clause license.
-No copyright infringement intended.
 See [`LICENSE`](LICENSE) for details.